-- 5- Networking with Regional Organizations in Organizational Knowledge Management and Learning: Sponsor (or co-sponsor with regional a conference that schools. organizations) universities, government agencies, and civil society organizations are involved in innovating, developing, and teaching new tools.
+5- Networking with Regional Organizations in Organizational Knowledge Management and Learning: Sponsor (or co-sponsor with regional organizations) a conference that schools, universities, government agencies, and civil society organizations are involved in innovating, developing, and teaching new tools.
 They are active in managing organizational knowledge and learning.
-This action can enable the exchange and sharing of experiences and networking at the regional level to promote and share the tools of knowledge management and organizational learning. - 6- Assist in the development of KBE plans: In drafting a country planning strategy, for example, it is possible to combine the KBE regional, national or national vision, strategy and action plan based on the successful / good experiences of countries in the region that have such plans.
-Have been compiled and adopted, he noted. - is a need to identify, anticipate and propose regional solutions to problems, issues and risks or the transfer of cross-border knowledge (33).
+This action can enable the exchange and sharing of experiences and networking at the regional level to promote and share the tools of knowledge management and organizational learning.

+6- Assist in the development of KBE plans: In drafting a country planning strategy, for example, it is possible to combine the KBE regional, national or national vision, strategy and action plan based on the successful / good experiences of countries in the region that have such plans.
+Have been compiled and adopted, he noted.

+is a need to identify, anticipate and propose or the transfer of cross-border knowledge (33).